polcak/jsrestrictor/website/content/pages/faq.md

 Nevertheless, some IDs might be derived based on fingerprinting scripts.
 In that case, JShelter will modify such ID, and depending on the implementation and your JShelter settings, your identity might change for each visited origin and each session.

+### Interactions between JShelter and other similar tools

 #### What other extension do you recommend to run along JShelter?